A common question is do you recommend the SAP Cloud Integration (CPI) tool over SAP PI/PO. I was asked why when to select what and why.

 If the PI framework is best suited for the pattern then use SAP PI.

-If you think this sis something that i need to be created in a BPMN for technician reasons, you must consider SAP CPI or CPI on PO first.
+If you think this is something that i need to be created in a BPMN for technician reasons, you must consider SAP CPI or CPI on PO first.
 Then you save a migration later and have a more modern tool.

-With standard SAP CPI there is some challenges in how you can run and manage your Integration content.
+With standard SAP Cloud Integration there is some challenges in how you can run and manage your Integration content.
 At Figaf we have developed a tool that makes it easier to run both SAP PI and also SAP CPI.
 We want to help you automate most of your integration processes, making it even faster for you to develop SAP CPI.

 We do have the same capabilities for SAP PI.